wonmor/ElectronVisualized/README.md

 **Designed and Developed by John Seong.**

-A web-based viewer for atomic and molecular orbitals.
-This viewer uses mathematical functions called spherical harmonics and formulas from Density Functional Theory to visualize these orbitals.
+A web-based viewer and an API for atomic and molecular orbitals.
+The viewer, written entirely in Javascript, uses mathematical functions called spherical harmonics and formulas from Density Functional Theory to visualize these orbitals.

 - For atomic orbitals, the viewer shows the different shapes of orbitals (e.g. s, p, d) for different energy levels (e.g. 1s, 2s, 2p).